What is a PBX Phone System?

 PBX phone systems are available as Hosted or Virtual solutions (sometimes also called Centrix), and as inhouse solutions to be used on your own hardware.

 PBX phone systems are usually much more flexible than proprietary systems, as they are using open standards and interfaces.
 Modern PBX phone systems are based on standard hardware, which is cheaper and can easier be replaced than a closed systems.

+With an IP phone system all your internal telephony is routed through the existing LAN (local computer network).
+This way a separate network for telephony is not required.
 Even though the internal telephony is routed through the LAN, it is also possible to connect your IP-PBX via gateways to the PSTN.
 Of course, VoIP (Voice over IP, telephony via the internet) is also possible.